Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 testing phase,

-Distractions do cause Buddy to struggle to hear your voice above other things as does the genetic influence of those things that Buddy was bred to do instinctively, that which is in harmony with his basic nature.
+Distractions do cause Buddy to struggle to hear your voice above other things, as does the genetic influence of those things that Buddy was bred to do instinctively, that which is in harmony with Buddy's basic nature.
 Are all dogs the same to train or does the breed or mixture of breeds make a difference?
 Like people, dogs are individuals and have individual needs.
 Understanding breed characteristics and different teaching models helps to make the job of training that much easier.

 First things first: Considering your dog’s breed